canonical/snapd/interfaces/builtin/README.md

             - gadget
         deny-auto-connection: true

-Denying auto-connection both stops access but also covers the fact that there might be multiple slots for an hardware interface for which there is no way to choose one.
+Denying auto-connection not only stops access but also covers the fact that there might be multiple slots for an hardware interface for which there is no way to choose one.

-So called super-privileged plugs should also be disallowed installation on a system.
+So called super-privileged plugs should also disallow installation on a system.
 A snap declaration is required to override the base declaration to allow installation (eg, kernel-module-control).
 Eg: